Car Accidents Happen

 - Age; or

 Car owners must also use reasonable care to equip and maintain the vehicle in compliance with the law including the duty to equip the vehicle as required by statute and as necessary for its safe operation, and the duty to maintain it in reasonably safe running condition.
-So, say an owner knows their breaks don’t work too well.
+So, say an owner knows their brakes don’t work too well.
 They could be liable for that.

 Car owners also must take precautions against theft.
 For example, say the driver in the above scenario walked on to someone’s property, opened the unlocked car door, and found the keys in the ignition.
 In addition to the driver, the owner of the car could be liable for the victim’s injuries.

 A parent, guardian, adult spouse, or employer who signs and verifies a minor’s driver’s license application is jointly and severally liable with the minor for damage caused by the minor’s negligent driving.
-So, for example, say the driver in the example above was 17, and his parents signed and verified his license application, his parents could be liable.
+So, for example, say the driver in the car accident example above was 17, and his parents signed and verified his license application, his parents could be liable.

 Employers can be liable for injuries caused by their employees while they are driving as long as the employee is acting within the course and scope of employment.
 Apart from this “vicarious liability” employers may be personally liable for damages caused by drivers if they knowingly entrust a vehicle to someone who is unfit to drive.

-Damages Caused by Negligence
+Car Accident Damages Caused by Negligence

 Unfortunately, there is no way to undue what has been done.
 Under the law if you, or someone you love, was hurt or killed (this is called a wrongful death case in California ), in an automobile accident you could be entitled to money to compensate for your pain, suffering, emotional distress, out of pocket losses, such as medical and related expenses, loss of income, and the loss or cost of services.
 But, you can also be entitled to things like burial costs, loss of use of property, loss of consortium, costs of repair or replacement, costs of obtaining substitute services, loss of employment and loss of business or employment opportunities.
 This is true whether it’s a car accident, bike accident, or cross-walk accident.